-I am the type of person who hates to waste time – my hubby will testify to this because it’s something he hears at the end of a day if I feel I haven’t got a lot done.
+I am the type of person who hates to waste time – my hubby will testify to this because at the end of a day I tell him I feel like I’ve wasted the day if I feel I haven’t got a lot done.

-They will help you to make the most of your day, and feel great doing so!
+They will help you to get the most out of your day too, and feel great doing so!

 First things first.
 This isn’t an exercise in trying to do too much.
 You are not able to create more time in a day and you are only one person – so just keep this in mind as much as possible when you plan out what you want to get done.